 The quantity of TNT's opex increased by nearly 20 per cent in 2008 but has fallen each year subsequently through to 2015 with the fall in 2015 being a very large 25 per cent.
-Opex use increased again in 2016 by 6 per cent but fell a further 16 per cent in 2017 at which time it was then 36 per cent below its 2006 level.
-TNT's large fall in opex use between 2006 and 2017 contrasts with the industry's increase in opex usage of 11 per cent over the same period.
-Opex has the second largest average share in TNT's total costs at 30 per cent.
+Opex use increased again in 2016 by 6 per cent but fell a further 16 per cent in 2017 and a further 11 per cent in 2018 at which time it was then 43 per cent below its 2006 level.
+TNT's large fall in opex use between 2006 and 2018 contrasts with the industry's decrease in opex usage of only 2 per cent over the same period.
+Opex has the second largest average share in TNT's total costs at 29 per cent.

 The input component with the largest average share of total cost, at 47 per cent, is transformers.
-TNT's quantity of transformers increased steadily to 2013 before levelling off and by 2017 was 31 per cent above its 2006 level - a smaller increase than the industry's 46 per cent.
+TNT's quantity of transformers increased steadily to 2013 before levelling off and by 2018 was 31 per cent above its 2006 level - a smaller increase than the industry's 46 per cent.
 Given its large share of total costs, transformer inputs is an important driver of the total input quantity index.

-From figure 4.15 we see that TNT's total input quantity index generally lies between the quantity indexes for transformers and overhead lines (which have a weight of 69 per cent of total costs).
+From figure 4.15 we see that TNT's total input quantity index generally lies close to the quantity indexes for transformers and overhead lines (which have a weight of 70 per cent of total costs).
 Fluctuations in the total inputs index are driven by variations in opex use.